zhan4429/cs116_ctf/team22_report.md

 - (Joel) While we didn't get any of the 400 point flags, they all were "fair" - nothing out of the ordinary but it either took some extra steps or a modified approach to get it right.
 In my opinion, it feels like some of it just comes from practice and seeing more and more examples - being able to identify what the problem is and come up with different approaches that could break it.
-- (Yucheng) Playing CTF challanges is a very fast approach to improve our cybersecurity skills.
+- (Yucheng) Playing CTF challanges is a very efficient approach to improve our cybersecurity skills.
 Security vulnerabilites can exist in unexpected places.
 We have to pay attention to details.
 Weak password is a serious security risk.

 ## What Would You Do Differently For Next Time?

 - (Joel) I definitely would search for more available tools!
 Yucheng introduced me to Gobuster to find the available files, so I'm curious to know what other tools there are.
-I also so I spent of lot of unnecessary time by overcomplicating things, when in reality they were a lot simpler (like decrypting multiple times in a row).
+I also spent of lot of unnecessary time by overcomplicating things, when in reality they were a lot simpler (like decrypting multiple times in a row).
 For the future, I'd probably go with my gut instinct to try simple things first before making it more complicated.
 More of a personal thing: I also would love to be able to do this in person!
 While online is great for remote students, I'd love to be able to work in-person with folks tackling the same problems.
 I think it changes the dynamic and makes it more fun and collaborative.
-- (Yucheng) I learnt that playing ctf and working in cybersecurity requires us a broad range of skills.
+- (Yucheng) I learnt that playing ctf and working in cybersecurity require us to have a broad range of skills.
 We need to understand how website, network, and database work.
 In our team, we realized none of us had strong knowledge in areas such as javascript, sql and web development.
-This may cause us not to be able to solve 400-point challenges.
+This might be the reason why we were not able to solve the 400-point challenges.
 We will improve our knowledge and skills in these fields.
 I also found that even if I learnt wireshark and burpsuite from class, my skills are not enough for me to solve real-world challenges.
-This requires me to have a deep understanding and more hands-on practice.
+This requires me to have a deeper understanding and more hands-on practice.